These are the 9 foods in Dubai that are “muscle memory” for tastebuds that have grown up here.

 Finding shawarma in the city is not rocket science, but finding ones that live up to the high standards of an old time resident is.
-Some of the top choices include Aroos Damascus in Deira (their beef shawarma was chosen by the jury during our #Sufra taste battle), Al Mallah in Dhiyafah (which has both its lovers and haters) and the side-by-side contenders on Baniyas road, Hatam Al Tai and Shiraz Nights (Shiraz’s spicy chicken shawarma wins out against Hatam in my books).
-If you want to sample chicken shawarma that comes as close as it gets to my childhood memories, with a generous helping of well-marinated chicken and a hefty splash of garlic aioli or towm, I’d suggest grabbing a spot on our Food Tour on Wheels.
+Some of the top choices include Aroos Damascus in Deira (their beef shawarma was chosen by the jury during our #Sufrataste battle), Al Mallah in Dhiyafah (which has both its lovers and haters) and the side-by-side contenders on Baniyas road, Hatam Al Tai and Shiraz Nights (Shiraz’s spicy chicken shawarma wins out against Hatam in my books).
+If you want to sample chicken shawarma that comes as close as it gets to my childhood memories, with a generous helping of well-marinated chicken and a hefty splash of garlic aioli or towm, I’d suggest grabbing a spot on our Middle Eastern Food Pilgrimage.

 PS.
 If you’d like to get in on the shawarma snobbery in this town, check out my article for our national weekend magazine.